The Colosseum, Rome, Italy

 Design and Structure

-A strong engineering masterpiece in Rome.
-It is a circular structure of 189 meters, the long and 156 meters are its width, and so it is 48 meters high.
-The place, which was the center of the earth concerts, built 83 meters by 48 meters and around it, there were seats that had a considerable number of tourists which can easily view the scene.
+It is a strong engineering masterpiece in Rome.
+It is a circular structure 189 meters long and 156 meters wide, and so it is 48 meters high.
+The place, which was the center of the Earth concerts, was built 83 meters by 48 meters, and around it, there were seats that had a considerable number of tourists who could easily view the scene.

 Materials

-The perimeter wall was created with exceptional rock blocks of travertine, whereas on the other hand, the inside had a busy report of success and effectiveness, (which were outstanding on their own strength and effectiveness).
+The perimeter wall was created with exceptional travertine rock blocks, whereas the inside had a busy report of success and effectiveness (which were outstanding in their own right).

 Hypogeum

-Beneath the arena, beneath the hypogeum we see a labyrinth network of corridors and, prison rooms of combatants and their animals and the equipment of the animal-hunt game respectively; the gladiator battles were played for the public at this stadium.
-The elevator, as well as the crane, was the two main systems, with all other mechanisms fairly commonplace, could ascend and descend sets, backgrounds, and participants adding to the drama, a spectacle.
+Beneath the arena, beneath the hypogeum, we see a labyrinth network of corridors and prison rooms of combatants and their animals and the equipment of the animal-hunt game respectively; the gladiator battles were played for the public at this stadium.
+The elevator and the crane were the two central systems, with all other fairly commonplace mechanisms, that could ascend and descend sets, backgrounds, and participants, adding to the drama, a spectacle.

 Seating Arrangement

-The Colosseum was constructed in such a way that people of different social status were seated in varying distances from the stage.
+The Colosseum was constructed so that people of different social status were seated at varying distances from the stage.
 The closer you were to the arena, the higher your social status.
 The members of the ruling class-those who gained the emperor’s favor-sat at the bottom where the first line was located, which in turn was called the podium, whilst the bulk of the so-called middle class covered the other two chunks behind them.
-The last and topmost line was reserved for the less wealthy inhabitants, including women, thus reflecting the ancient Rome’s tight social rank.
+The last and topmost line was reserved for the less wealthy inhabitants, including women, thus reflecting ancient Rome’s tight social rank.

 Access and Circulation

-The Colosseum was designed with 80 entrances and exits, which meant that the venue could be cleared rapidly, even in just a few minutes.
-The hallways, staircases, and vomitoria (exit passages) were meticulously planned so as to ensure the smooth flow of a large crowd.
+The Colosseum was designed with 80 entrances and exits, meaning the venue could be cleared rapidly, even in just a few minutes.
+The hallways, staircases, and vomitoria (exit passages) were meticulously planned to ensure a large crowd’s smooth flow.

 Historical and Cultural Significance